 All mosquitoes need water to complete their life cycle.
 These bodies of water are usually very well defined and rather small areas, such as retention basins, ditches and swimming pools.
-Even a bucket of water or a discarded water bottle can serve as mosquito breeding place and can produce hundreds of mosquitoes.
-Once they hatch out as adults, they fly up to a mile from their original habitat and occupy a much larger space.
-Therefore we target the mosquito larvae and pupae that live in the water in our control efforts.
+Even a bucket of water or a discarded water bottle can serve as proper harborage for mosquito larvae and can quickly produce hundreds of mosquitoes.
+Once they hatch out as adults, they can fly up to a mile from their original habitat and occupy a much larger space.
+Therefore for our mosquito control efforts, we target the mosquito larvae and pupae that live in the water.

 Controlling the larvae and pupae is the most efficient way to reduce the number of mosquitoes, and sometimes it’s as easy as dumping out a bucket of water or clearing debris from the street gutter to make the water flow freely.
 When necessary, we use pesticides that are environmentally friendly and very target specific, so they will only affect mosquitoes.
 This is part of our Integrated Vector Management (IVM) program.